Peter Fox (musician): Solo career

 Fox started working on a solo album named Stadtaffe ("Urban Ape") in 2007.
 The album was released in Germany on 26 September 2008.
 Monk and DJ Illvibe co-produced the album, and the Deutsches Filmorchester Babelsberg and Cold Steel Drumline contributed to the music.

 A sample of the song "Fieber" ("Fever"), which Fox sings with K.I.Z, was released on Fox's MySpace website on 1 November 2007.
 The first single, "Alles neu" ("Everything New"), was released on 15 August 2008.
 The second single of the album, "Haus am See" ("House by the Lake"), was released on 17 October 2008.

 Fox also had several gigs with other artists, such as the song "Marry Me" by Miss Platnum, "Rodeo" by Sido and Sekundenschlaf by Marteria.

 Peter Fox won the Bundesvision Song Contest 2009 on 13 February with his song "Schwarz zu blau" ("Black to Blue"), which is a social realistic representation of his home city Berlin and the transition from nightlife to dawn.
 The contest was held in Potsdam (the state capital of the previous year's winner Brandenburg).

 He has since announced that he will be returning to Seeed due to unwanted stress and attention generated by his highly successful solo album Stadtaffe.
 His single "Haus am See" was the 82nd-best-selling single of 2008 and the 17th-best-selling single of 2009 in Germany.

 His single "Alles neu" was notably sampled by English rapper Plan B for the track "Ill Manors" in 2012.

 Although Peter Fox declared his solo career over in 2009, he released the song "Zukunft Pink" in October 2022.
 His second studio album Love Songs was released on 26 May 2023.

 Personal life

 Fox grew up in Schönow in West Berlin, the son of a German father and a French mother.

-He lives in Berlin's Lichterfelde West neighborhood with his family.
+He lives in Berlin's Lichterfelde West neighbourhood with his family.

 In late 2001, he suffered from facial nerve paralysis that was not treated quickly enough because of a misdiagnosis.
 The right side of his face is still slightly paralysed, and has since become part of his signature look.